-TFC grant research and grant writing complements the fiscal sponsorship program.
+TFC grant reviewing services complement the fiscal sponsorship program.
 These services are for anyone who wants to apply for a grant, whether your project is part of fiscal sponsorship program or not.
 TFC may be able to assist you with your grant application even if a fiscal sponsor is not required.

 TFC will work with you on a case-by-case basis to define your needs.
-Grant writing and/or research services are provided by the hour and availability depends on current workload.
+Grant review services are provided by the hour and availability depends on current workload.

 To set up a free consultation email email@example.com.

 The grant I am applying for does not require a fiscal sponsor.
 Can you still help me write the grant?